microsoft/pxt/docs/csp.md

 >The curriculum is all online and browser-based, so works on any platform (Windows, MacOS, iPads, and Chromebooks)

-* How does this course promote diversity & inclusion in computer science?
+* How does this course promote diversity and inclusion in computer science?

 >The Microsoft MakeCode curriculum was written to be culturally relevant to a wide variety of students with diverse backgrounds and experience levels with technology.
 All computing terms are explained using language and analogies that students understand, most projects encourage student choice in the topic to ensure that the learning aligns to their interests, and no prior knowledge or computing experience is assumed in the course design and pacing.